Early Years Practitioner Apprenticeship Standard (Level 2)

 The main phase of your apprenticeship is when you undertake your programme of on and off-the-job training.
 A learning plan will be developed specifically for you, using your job role as the guide for your training and assessments against the NVQ.
 A minimum of 20% of your contracted working hours must be spent on off-the-job training.
 You will develop your knowledge, skills and professional behaviour through different learning activities, including skills sessions at the tpm training centre, webinars, workshops, tpmonline, and distance learning.
 You will also do regular mock assessments to test your competence.

 This is a point towards the end of your apprenticeship when you engage in discussions and decision-making sessions with your trainer and your employer to assess whether you are ready for your end point assessment or whether you need additional training.
 You must have achieved your Functional Skills to Level 1 (or GCSE) and be deemed competent in all skills, knowledge and behaviours.
 You must have also completed all assessments within your NVQ.

-This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired are assessed by the Independent End Point Assessor (IEPA).
-You will sit a multiple-choice knowledge test.
-You will also have a professional discussion underpinned by the evidence portfolio you will have built up.
+This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired are assessed by an independent end point assessor organisation.
+You will sit a multiple choice knowledge test and have a professional discussion underpinned by the evidence portfolio you will have built up

 After you have completed this apprenticeship standard you can progress onto level 3 Early Years Educator or level 3 Team Leading.